coastalwhite/intro-power-analysis/src/rsa.md

 When one learns that usually the minimum key length for the private key is *1024 bits*, one might wonder how these computations are actually done on the bare hardware.
-It turns out that we can interpret modulo taking a of power as repeated multiplication and squaring alternated with modulo division.
+It turns out that we can interpret modulo exponentiation as repeated multiplication and squaring alternated with modulo division.
 This is how that works.

-If we are given a enormous number \\( x \\) and we are tasked with the raising it to the 13th power, we might do it as follows:
+If we are given an enormous number \\( x \\), and we are tasked with the raising it to the 13th power, we might do it as follows:

 \\[ x^{13} = x^8 \cdot x^4 \cdot x^1 \\]